-The resonance that rebounds back from the outer bounds of the canyon,
+The resonance that rebounds back from the

 Looping into a hopeless cacophony of resolute sound,